 It seems flowers are my thing and at 55, when I retired properly from OT, I decided to learn how to make ceramic flowers.
 I attended a class run by two clever ceramicists who taught me the rules of clay.
 I quickly discovered there are no rules to clay .. well . at least not in my experience.
 I subsidised this time with seasonal horticultural work in a beautiful nursery within the grounds of Mountstewart Estate .. pricking out real flowers in hot greenhouses (bit of rose tinting there .. not always hot), eating Pot Noodles for lunch (sorry) and getting spadefuls of compost under my finger nails.
 This special time has had to be my inspiration even if its impossible to replicate nature.

 Then the struggle to source a second hand kiln as I couldn't afford a new one .. like gold dust.
 How and ever, you find ceramicists are so very helpful and Patricia Millar Ceramics (recently starring on Country File .. ok ok name dropping here) alerted me to a kiln going free to a good home, just down the road.
 Too good to be true I thought and indeed when I saw the kiln .. my heart sank .. no way.
-It appeared to me to be a huge rusting beast but Patricia assured me that it was a gem.
+It appeared to my uneducated eye to be a bit of a rusting beast but Patricia assured me that it was perfect.
 So with the help of 3 strong grumbling men, a manual forklift, nerves of steel and the promise of lots of Guiness we got it into my garage.
 I named my kiln Molly, after Moly, a plant in Greek mythology like a snowdrop greekmythology.wikia.org/wiki/Moly_Plant (thank you Donna and Mac for the research)and am so very fond of her, old and rusty as she is.
 My joint X-rays would look just the same.
 By the way, that pole in the picture is just keeping the bung in place (I dropped and damaged it same day I got it).. it is not keeping the kiln upright.

 I was thrilled to be asked to join the North Down Craft Collective which gave me the opportunity to be part of a monthly market.
 A group of like minded people who help each other develop and evolve.
 I just love it!
 Thomas Powell Pottery from the collective has designed little bottles just for my flowers.
 I, in turn, make little jewellery dishes for Laurie of LG Jewellery.
 Parallel to the NDCC I have a significant range in 2 wonderful galleries ..
 The Doghouse Gallery in Comber and Above and Beyond the Warehouse in Derrystrokelondonderry.
 My cards and a small range of ceramics are also in Marie Cafolla Flowers in my home town of Newtownards.
 Finally, I enjoy taking part in the Ards Creative Peninsula events.